aquatix/ns-api/README.md

 Query the Dutch railways about your routes, getting info on delays and more.

 For example, I use it to push notifications about my route to my phone through [Pushbullet](http://pushbullet.com).
 Clone [pyPushBullet](https://github.com/Azelphur/pyPushBullet) and include the pushbullet.py in your project.
-Then do something like this:
+Then do something like this, which I automated through a crontab entry to check around the times I want:

 ```python
 import ns_api